Healthy Homes Assessment Woolwich

 Woolwich Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside; you have to make sure there is somewhere to allow surface, rain or ground water, and also stop it from getting inside.
-When it comes to moisture and damp it is frequently not apparent that it can cause a lot of trouble, causing damage to your investment and harming your tenant’s health.
+Keeping your rental property safe from dampness isn’t just about what’s inside the building but you must ensure there is somewhere for rain, surface and ground water to go and also stop it from getting inside.
+When it is damp and moisture, it’s frequently not apparent that it can cause a lot of trouble that can cause damage to your investment and harming the tenant’s well-being.

-Properties that are rented must be equipped with efficient drainage to eliminate storm water, surface water and ground water, including an appropriate outfall or runoff.
-Making sure the water is able to go and that it doesn’t get sucked into structures is an crucial aspect of keeping your property dry.
+Rental properties need to be equipped with effective drainage to remove rainwater, storm water, and ground water, including an appropriate runoff or outfall.
+Making sure the water is able to go, and that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.

-Alongside a drainage system to prevent moisture ingress, if your property has an enclosed space between your flooring and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+Alongside a drainage system to prevent water ingress, if the property has an enclosed space between the floor and surface, a ground moisture barrier must be installed if it’s reasonably practicable to do so.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from accumulating into the property.
-It also helps to prevent water damage to the floor insulation.
+An underground moisture barrier generally a polythene sheet laid over the ground to prevent any moisture that is present in the ground from entering the structure.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection